 This publisher has other resources in their “Think About History” collection, including the first chapter of this book, By Canadian Streams by Lawrence Burpee, The Dawn of Canadian History by Stephen Leacock, and A Short History of the World by HG Wells.

-Available from Currclick, this company has generously offered this study for my subscribers.
+This company has generously offered this study for my subscribers.
 You can find it in the learning centre.